mengxifl/DNSdistExample/actions.md

 ## detail the rule selector
 web site: https://dnsdist.org/reference/selectors.html#rule-selectors

 Here are a lot of DNSrule.
-I am not using them all but the logic is the same.
-Here are some DNSRules that I think can resolve my issue
+I am not using them all Here are some DNSRules that I think can resolve my issue.

 1、all rule: [https://dnsdist.org/reference/selectors.html#AllRule](https://dnsdist.org/reference/selectors.html#AllRule)